slimbootloader/documentation/source/security/verified-boot.rst

 SBL maintains a “Hash Store” to save digests needed by the bootloader.
 This includes the hash digests of |SPN| stages as well as the hash digests of the public keys used to verify discrete components.

-The hash store is included in Stage 1A and is verified as part of Stage 1B by the HWROT.
+The hash store is included in Stage 1A and is verified as part of IBB by the HWROT.
 The hash store can be extended using a loadable module as well.
 Stage 1B verifies this loadable module before extending the built-in hash store.

 Verified Boot FLow